pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 Now you can see the first four files are staged and the last one is still not.
-This is basically a compressed way to see the same information you see when you run 'git status' from the command line:
+This is basically a compressed way to see the same information you see when you run `git status` from the command line:

 	$ git status
 	# On branch master